-Tabitha Kanogo is associate professor of history at the University of California Berkeley.
-She is the author of African Womanhood in Colonial Kenya, 1900–1950 and Squatters and the Roots of Mau Mau both available from Ohio University Press.
+Tabitha Kanogo is professor of history at the University of California, Berkeley.
+She is the author of African Womanhood in Colonial Kenya, 1900–50 and Squatters and the Roots of Mau Mau, both available from Ohio University Press.
 More info →

 Permission to reprint

 Permission to photocopy or include in a course pack via Copyright Clearance Center